kevinbowen777/odin-project/foundations/06_flexbox/06_foundations_flexbox.md

 #### Let's Flex

 Flexbox is a way to arrange items into rows or columns.
-These items will *flex*(i.e grow or shrink) based on some simple rules that you can define.
+These items will *flex*(i.e. grow or shrink) based on some simple rules that you can define.
 To get started, look at a simple demonstration.

 ```html